 Spread Routine

 - Name the mood: calm, layered, playful, reflective, weathered, bright, or quiet.
+This keeps the rhythm from becoming decoration for its own sake.

 - Choose a palette: one dominant, one support, one spark, one neutral.